 Mixedwood Forest Society

 The Mixedwood Forest Society has grown into a registered charity with members in Manitoba supporting projects ranging from protecting sensitive areas to ecotourism.
-MFS plays an active role in supporting research through founding the Goldeneye Field Station in Duck Mountain provincial park.
+MFS plays an active role in supporting research through founding Mamawaytowin (Gathering of the people) in Duck Mountain provincial park.
+It is being managed by the Wuskwi Sipihk First Nation, who delivers environmental educational programming with a traditional Indigenous focus.

 Native Orchid Conservation Inc.